Darko-Martinovic/UniversalRAGAssistant/README.md

 After running the application, you can ask questions like:

-- "Tell me about the Eiffel Tower"
+- "What's the price of Belgian apples?"
+- "Where can I find the best prices for vegetables in Brussels?"
+- "How much does Belgian cheese cost?"
-- "What museums are in Paris?"
+- "What are the seasonal price variations for fruits?"
-- "How tall is the Eiffel Tower?"
+- "Compare supermarket vs farmers market prices"
+- "What's the cost of organic vegetables in Belgium?"
+- "Which Belgian delicatessen products offer the best value?"

 The AI will respond based on the documents in your configured data source.